November 26th, 2007 by xformed

 The legacy of General Myer’s accomplishments are remembered by honoring him with the renaming of Ft Whipple at Arlington, VA to Ft Myer.
 You might have heard of it, or visited there while in DC.

 The MYER remained in the service of the country until 1994, conducting cable laying and repairs before decommissioning that year.
 In 2005, she was broken up for scrap.

 Some additional research on the ALBERT J MYER can be found here

 This entry was posted on Monday, November 26th, 2007 at 5:22 pm and is filed under Army, Maritime Matters, Military, Military History, Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.